WICG/html-in-canvas/README.md

 ```

-[Click here](Examples/complex-text.html) to see an example of how to use the API.
+[See here](Examples/complex-text.html) to see an example of how to use the API.
 It should render like the following (the blue rectangle indicates the bounds of the `<canvas>`, and the black the element passed to
 drawElement):

 ![image](https://github.com/user-attachments/assets/c64e1a94-647b-42c5-8c25-a9f3c633a38b)